Hemedbz/VT_tool/README.md

 - `integration` integrates all of the above to one flow function
 -  `main` is the file to use

+## How to use
+in command line, run with python3,
+- positional arguments: urls, separated with comma, no space.
+- optional: `-s` forces scanning for new analysis for URL.
+- `-a`: to be followed with api key
+- optional: `-m`: followed by maximum acceptable age for existing analysis, in days as int

 ## Requirements
 The program runs on Python 3.10 but should be compatible to all Python 3. the following libraries are used: